deeppaz/hosmus/README.md

 ### Clone

-- OR Clone this repo to your local machine using `git clone https://github.com/deeppaz/hosmus.git`
+- or Clone this repo to your local machine using `git clone https://github.com/deeppaz/hosmus.git`

 ### Setup